AbeerFiaz/Online_Movie_ticket_reservation_system/README.md

 #Instructions
 1. Download the code
 2. Open Qt
-3. In the open project, open the project
+3. In the open project, open all files of the project
 4. Build and run the project

 #Expected Outputs from the Code